KyleEdwardDonaldson/Stormcraft/README.md

    - PlaceholderAPI (for placeholders)
    - WorldGuard (for region protection)
    - Dynmap (for map visualization)
+   - squaremap (for modern map visualization)
+   - BlueMap (for 3D map visualization)

 3. **Install:**
    - Place `stormcraft-0.1.0.jar` in your `plugins` folder